The Kinematics of Completely-Faceted Surfaces: Topological Events

 Finally, we consider the special case where the terminal normals are identical.
 When such an edge shrinks to zero length, the terminal faces meet exactly.
 Having the same orientation, they then join to form a larger face.
 Figure~\ref{fig: face-join-illustration} depicts a representative facet join event.

-\emph{Resolution.}\,\, Facet Joins are performed by the \verb!FJoin_Repairman! class.
-To perform a facet join, a new face is created to replace the joining faces, and all edges and junctions that neighbored the old faces are re-assigned to this new face.
+\emph{Resolution.}\,\, Facet Joins are performed by creating a new facet to replace the joining facets, and all edges and junctions that neighbored the old facets are re-assigned to this new facet.
 Next, the vanishing edge and its two junctions are deleted, leaving the four emanating edges to be considered.
 These are most logically grouped into the (necessarily parallel) pairs of edges bordering, respectively, the left and right composite faces of the vanished edge.
 In the example event shown in Figure~\ref{fig: face-join-illustration}, these two pairs look different: one pair meets side-to-side, while the other pair meets end-to-end.
 Computationally, however, this makes no difference; each pair is replaced by a single edge connecting their remaining non-deleted junctions.
-This behavior is generic for all face joins.
+This behavior is generic for all facet joins.

 \emph{Comments.}\,\, We note that the face join is, strictly speaking, non-reversible (though see Section~\ref{sec: face-split}).
-The exact opposite of the face join would be a facet which spontaneously ``shatters,'' as described in \cite{roosen-taylor-1994:faceted-interface}; this behavior is certainly worth studying, but is not currently implemented.
-Second, although this is a ``special case'' in general, for high-symmetry crystal surfaces it may be very common -- indeed, for the case of a cubic crystal with only three available facet orientations considered in Chapter 2, Facet Joins are the only Vanishing Edge event exhibited.
+The exact opposite of the face join would be a facet which spontaneously {}``shatters,'' as described in \cite{roosen-taylor-1994:faceted-interface}; this behavior is certainly worth studying, but is not currently implemented.
+Second, although this is a {}``special case'' in general, for high-symmetry crystal surfaces it may be very common -- indeed, for the case of a cubic crystal with only three available facet orientations, Facet Joins are the only Vanishing Edge event exhibited \cite{norris-watson-2007:threefold}.
 Finally, we note that this event is the only Vanishing Edge event which does not conserve the number of facets.
-It is, in fact, one mechanism by which coarsening may occur, and may be the dominant mechanism for high-symmetry surfaces.
+It is, in fact, one mechanism by which coarsening may occur, and may be the dominant mechanism for high-symmetry surfaces \cite{norris-watson-2007:threefold}.